zointblackbriar/Smart_Contract_Examples/quorum-test-network/network/README.md

 Use the smart contracts 'set' function to update that value to 123 ..
 Verify the updated value that was set ..
 Obtained value at deployed contract is: 123
+Obtained all value events from deployed contract : [47,123]
 ```